 Click OK, and a command prompt window will open.
 The prompt will ask you to close all applications.
 Once everything is closed, press any key, and the backup script will run.

 Once the script finished, the command prompt window will read "Backups have been completed".
 You can press any key to end the script and close the window.

 Next, be sure that any files you wish to save (from the desktop, C:\ drive folders, etc) are copied into your H:\ drive or Box.
 Any files that are not in your H drive, a G drive, or Box will be erased during a re-imaging or hard drive replacement process and will not remain with you if you move to a different workstation.
 The Help Desk suggests that you create a folder on your H drive or in Box specifically for backed up files.
 There are multiple ways you can copy your files:

 Please take this chance to note any programs you use outside of internet browsers, Microsoft Office, Voyager, Adobe Reader and OCLC.
 We will need this information to manually reinstall specialty software upon rebuild.

 The standard software applications that will be installed on all staff workstations include:

 If you use any other software for work that is not in this list, please let us know as we prepare the computer.

 An IT staff member will restore Voyager and OCLC settings to your machine.

 Please follow these instructions to restore your browser bookmarks:

-Any previously saved connections to network drives (H drive, G drive, Cooper) will not transfer to a new or rebuilt machine.
+Any previously saved connections to network drives (H drive, G drive, Cooper) may not transfer to a new or rebuilt machine.
 You can map the network drives to the new machine by following these instructions to map G or H drives.